-Figure 1.12 Weight of a body as example of distributed load per unit volume
+Figure 1.12 Weight of a body as an example of distributed load per unit volume.

-External and internal force
+External and internal forces

-A system is said to be subjected to an external force when this force is applied by any component from the surrounding of this structure.
-A component part global system is said to be subjected to an internal force when this force is applied by any ‘’neighbour’’ component belonging to the global system itself.
+A system is said to be subjected to an external force when this force is applied by any object in the environment surrounding the structure.
+A system is said to be subjected to an internal force when this force is applied by any “neighboring” component belonging to the system itself.

-This concept could be clarified by an example: going back to figure 1.7, if the global system considered is the entire ‘’set’’ (book + table), the surrounding of this system is just the floor on which this system rests and thus the external forces become the weight of the system (book +table) on one hand and the normal force applied by the floor on the system to keep it at rest; in that case the interaction forces developed between the book from one side and the table from other side do not appear since they cancel each other according to the third Newton’s axiom.
-However, when the book alone is considered as the main system, the table in that case is considered as a surrounding, and thus the external forces applied on the book are its own weight vertical downward and the vertical upward normal reaction applied by the table on the book to keep it at rest on the surface of the table.
-For the book alone those become external forces but for the entire system (book + table) those constitute internal forces.
-The difference between both cases is illustrated in figure 1.13a and 1.13b.
+We clarify this concept by an example: going back to Figure 1.7, if the system is the entire “set” (book + table), the environment surrounding the system is the floor on which this system rests and thus the external forces are the weight of the system (book +table) and the normal force exerted by the floor on the system to keep it at rest.
+In this case, the interaction forces developed between the book on one side and the table on the other side do not appear since they cancel each other according to Newton’s third axiom.
+However, when the book alone is considered as the system, the table is considered to be part of the surrounding environment, so the external forces applied to the book are its own weight (vertically downward) and the vertically upward normal reaction force exerted by the table on the book to keep it at rest on the surface of the table.
+For the book alone these become external forces but for the book + table system these constitute internal forces.
+The difference between both cases is illustrated in Figures 1.13a and 1.13b.

-In conclusion, when the whole system (book + table) is considered the interaction forces between the two ‘’components’’ of this global system are internal and thus they do not appear except when this global system is ‘’split’’ into different isolated components; it is only in that case when the internal forces applied by the other parts of the global system appear.
+In conclusion, when the book + table system is considered, the interaction forces between two “components” of this system (book and table, Figure 1.13a) are internal and thus do not appear as external forces.
+When this system is “split” into separate systems and we consider the book alone as our system (Figure 1.13b); the internal forces from the larger system (i.e., the weight of book and the normal reaction force of the table) now become external forces exerted on the system (book).